pc-woody

 How to prepare a surface for bonding with PC-Woody®

 Remove loose paint, wood fibers and debris with stiff brush, sandpaper or scraper.
-Remove contaminants such as dust, dirt, oil and grime with a solvent such as denatured alcohol (ethanol), acetone, rubbing alcohol (isopropyl alcohol) or lacquer thinner.
-Wood that has been damaged by rot, termites or carpenter ants should be treated with a wood hardener such as PC-Petrifier® or PC-Rot Terminator®.
+Dust, dirt, oil and grime can be removed with damp paper towel and denatured alcohol (ethanol), acetone, rubbing alcohol (isopropyl alcohol) or lacquer thinner.
+Soft, decayed or insect damaged wood can be hardened with PC-Petrifier® or PC-Rot Terminator®.

 How to clean-up after PC-Woody® application

 Clean up mixed epoxy before it cures with paper towels and solvent.
 Denatured alcohol (ethanol), acetone, rubbing alcohol (isopropyl alcohol) or lacquer thinner are suitable solvents for removing uncured epoxy.
-It can also be removed with paint stripper or remover.
+Cured PC-Woody can be removed with paint stripper or remover.

 PC-Woody A/B SDS Sheet